pedroabelleira/jlisp/README.md

 ```

 ### Small things
-- Add a package.json file which allows to compile, test and run the REPL
 - Add lots of functions for numbers, strings and lists.
 We need to decide what standard to follow.
 One obvious possibility is to take Common Lisp, but change the naming conventions to be more
 modern: use '!' and not 'q' as suffix to indicate mutability, use '?' and not 'p' to indicate